AMSP-04/NETN-MRM/NETN-MRM.md

 ## Aggregation

 1. The MRM SP sends an MRM_AggregationRequest to both the Aggregate Sim and the Disaggregate Sim (Higher Resolution Federate).
 2. The MRM SP waits for the MRM_AggregationResponse from the Aggregate Sim and the Disaggregate Sim.
-If both federates are able to comply with the aggregation request, the MRM SP starts the transfer of modelling responsibility (TMR) pattern to acquire the ownership of instance attributes with dynamic attribute values from the Disaggregate Sim.
+If both federates can comply with the aggregation request, the MRM SP starts the transfer of modelling responsibility (TMR) pattern to acquire the ownership of instance attributes with dynamic attribute values from the Disaggregate Sim.
-3. The MRM SP will need to acquire ownership of attributes of multiple object instances during a MRM aggregation process.
+3. The MRM SP will need to acquire ownership of attributes of multiple object instances during an MRM aggregation process.
 For each (entity) object instance: The HLA Ownership callback attributeOwnershipNotification indicates that the TMR action between the MRM SP and the Disaggregate Sim has completed for the entity.
 4. The entities are either deleted or deactivated by the MRM SP.
 5. The MRM SP makes a TMR request (divest) to the Aggregate Sim for instance attributes of the aggregate object instance.
 6. The HLA Ownership service attributeOwnershipDivestureIfWanted is a synchronized service and returns a set of instance attributes that have been divested.
 This is an indication for the MRM SP that the TMR action for the aggregate object instance with the Aggregate Sim is complete.